KoyukiSama/JavaProjects/TaskTracker/README.md

 list                             -- lists  {id  status  description  updatedTime creationTime}
-list in-progress                 -- lists in-progress only list todo                        -- lists todo only list in-progress                 -- lists in-progress only
+list in-progress                 -- lists in-progress only list todo                        -- lists todo only list done                        -- lists done only

+----- clear command add later

 ## installing on linux pc
 you can create a file in your local binaries to execute this.